Adaptive Iterative Linearization Galerkin Methods for Nonlinear Problems: Iterative linearization

 \subsubsection{Newton iteration}

-For the Newton iteration the preconditioning operator in~\eqref{eq:fp0} is selected to be~$\A[v]=\delta(v)^{-1}\F'(v)$, $v\in X$, where~$\delta(v)>0$ is a (damping) parameter, and $\F'$ signifies the G\^{a}teaux derivative of~$\F$.
+For the Newton iteration the preconditioning operator in~\eqref{eq:fp0} is selected to be~$\A(v)=\delta(v)^{-1}\F'(v)$, $v\in X$, where~$\delta(v)>0$ is a (damping) parameter, and $\F'$ signifies the Gateaux derivative of~$\F$.
 Then, the (damped) Newton iteration is given by

 For the purpose of applying Proposition~\ref{pro:kacanovgeneral}, we make the following assumptions: